Kentucky Bankruptcy Exemptions

 Medical expenses paid and reparation benefits received under the motor vehicle reparation law.
 (304.39-260)

 Prepaid tuition payment fund accounts (164A.707(3))

 Public assistance; aid to blind, aged, disabled (205.220), includes earned income tax credit if eligible for Kentucky benefits (In re Beltz, 263 B.R.
 525 (Bankr.
 W.Dl.
 Ky.
 2001)

 Farmer's tools, equipment, livestock, and poultry up to $3,000.
 (427.010)

 Nonfarmer's tools up to $300; motor vehicle of mechanic, mechanical or electrical equipment servicer, minister, attorney, physician, surgeon, dentist, veterinarian, or chiropractor up to $2,500.
 (427.030)

 Library, office equipment, instruments and furnishings of a minister, attorney, physician, surgeon, dentist, veterinarian, or chiropractor up to $1,000.
 (427.040)

 The greater of the following: 30 times the federal minimum hourly wage per week or minimum of 75% of disposable weekly earnings.
 Judge may approve more for low income debtors.
 (427.010)

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Kentucky.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Kentucky may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+In addition, Kentucky may have changed the amounts since this list was last updated.
+Consider checking with your local bankruptcy court or an attorney.